redhat-france-sa/rhforum-2019-quotegame/openshift/multi-cloud/traefik-ee/README.md

 TraefikEE is a production-grade, distributed, and highly available edge routing solution built on top of the open source Traefik.

 TraefikEE provides 2 interesting features for our use-case:
-* Geographical steering of incoming requests: integration with CloudFlare alllows the routing of incoming requests to nearest cluster,
+* Geographical steering of incoming requests: it alllows the routing of incoming requests to nearest cluster,
 * Cross-site failover: if an incoming request on cluster 1 cannot be delivered to application (because of pod not being there for example), request is redirected to the cluster 2.

 ### Deploying Traefik EE Operator